 Verdict: How Much Does VoIP Cost

-So now we've shown you the value benefits of moving over to VoIP, what next?
 Now it's time for you to pick the provider that best suits your needs and budget.
 We've shown you some of the best in the business at the top of the page, but for a bespoke quote, simply use our free comparison tool we can save you time, money, and effort by linking you with the best fit VoIP provider for your business.

-A hosted VoIP system will typically cost just $20 to $30 per user per month, if you use free software to make calls instead of physical phones.
-If you need VoIP hardware, you can pick up a VoIP desk phone for around $80 and a VoIP headset for $40 from providers such as Yealink, Cisco and Polycom, or indirectly via your VoIP provider, such as RingCentral or Ooma.
+A hosted VoIP system will typically cost just $20 to $30 per user per month if you use free software to make calls instead of physical phones.
+If you need VoIP hardware, you can pick up a VoIP desk phone for around $80 and a VoIP headset for $40 from providers such as Yealink, Cisco, and Polycom, or indirectly via your VoIP provider, such as RingCentral or Ooma.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page